NetSec-Focus/netsec-focus.github.io/_posts/2019-03-29-The_Journey_to_Try_Harder:_TJNulls_Preparation_Guide_for_PWK_OSCP.markdown

 You can find examples on how to use the tool here:
 [https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/bitsadmin-examples](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/bitsadmin-examples)

+Another tool you can check out is [Impacket](https://github.com/SecureAuthCorp/impacket).
+This tool contains a variety of programming classes that you can use to interact with target networks to parse raw data or you can be able to use their scripts to transfer files to or from your target host.

 Also check out python modules like these:
 * ```Python -m SimpleHTTPServer 80```: Spins up a webserver in the directory you are located on port 80.
 * ```Python3 -m SimpleHTTPServer 80```: Spins up a python version 3.X web server in the directory you are located on port 80.